 Safe withdrawal rates have always been a discussion point for early retirees.
 You want to know how much of your portfolio you can withdraw without risking to run out of money.
 The Trinity study has tried to calculate a safe withdrawal rate based on US stock and bond performance.
 Is it still valid?
-Soon, my second interview with Financial Independence Europe Podcast will be released, where Alvar and I speak about this topic, but I wanted to give you guys an article already!
+Soon, my second interview with Financial Independence Europe Podcast will be released (edit: it is released), where Alvar and I speak about this topic, but I wanted to give you guys an article already!
 Let’s do this!

 The Importance of the Safe Withdrawal Rate

 The safe withdrawal rate, or SWR, determines two things when you try to retire early.
 The first thing is the risk of running out of money, and the second thing is the amount of money you need to retire on.

 Because of the importance of the SWR, the FTB Early Retirement Calculator uses the SWR you can set yourself to determine when you are able to retire.